Milwaukee School of Engineering: Athletics

-MSOE's 21 athletic teams compete in NCAA Division III.
+MSOE's 21 athletic teams (nicknamed Raiders) compete in NCAA Division III.
 MSOE competes in the Northern Athletics Collegiate Conference (NACC) for most sports, including seven women's sports.

 Men's ice hockey competes in the Northern Collegiate Hockey Association (NCHA), men's lacrosse in the Midwest Lacrosse Conference (MLC), men's volleyball in the Midwest Collegiate Volleyball League (MCVL), and wrestling in the Northern Wrestling Association (NWA).
 Men's rowing is not sponsored by the NCAA, so MSOE competes against all collegiate teams.
 MSOE also has club and intramural sports.

 The school colors are red and white, and the mascot is a raider named "Roscoe".